 However, what to do in Zermatt is not just all about skiing and snowboarding.
 There are a plethora of other activities including a variety of non-skiing winter sports, outdoor activities, shops, restaurants, bars, spas and museums that make Zermatt one of the best snow holidays for non-skiers around!

-Although Zermatt summer skiing is possible, Zermatt in summer time is equally popular with hikers, climbers and cyclists wanting a central location from which to conquer the highest peaks of the Pennine Alps.
+Although Zermatt summer skiing is possible, Zermatt during summertime is equally popular with hikers, climbers and cyclists wanting a central location from which to conquer the highest peaks of the Pennine Alps.

 Wondering what to see in Zermatt?
 Well, the mighty Matterhorn of course!
 With the Matterhorn location right on the doorstep of Zermatt, the famous cragged rock “tooth” is one of the biggest draws to the village.